-Associate Professor, Ancient Philosophy
+Associate Professor and Chair, Ancient Philosophy

 - Ancient Greek philosophy